HaolinLiu97/HaolinLiu97.github.io/_pages/about.md

 Hi, I am Liu Haolin, and I am currently a Ph.D student from the Chinese University of HongKong, Shenzhen, supervised by Prof. Xiaoguang Han. <br>
 My research interest includes indoor scene reconstruction and understanding.
+Espectially in instance-level scene reconstruction. <br>
+I will be intern in Tencent AI lab for the next few months and continue research for AIGC. <br>
+I will graduate in July 2024, and I am open to job opportunity.

 ## News
 1. Our latest work LASA is now released!